 While shocking, this figure isn’t necessarily surprising.
 In the digital age, information comes at us so quickly that there’s rarely enough time for us to internalize and process it (let alone to cope with our stress in a thoughtful way).
 The true nature of reality is defined by equanimity, calm, and goodness– but we aren’t always given reasons to see that.

-I have been struggling with moderate to severe anxiety ever since I witnessed an act of gun violence in South America about eight years ago.
+I’ve struggled with moderate to severe anxiety ever since I witnessed an act of gun violence in South America about eight years ago.
 Four years ago, my stress and anxiety became so pronounced that I was diagnosed with PTSD.

 As a writer who travels all over the world for my work, this was a trauma I was wholly unprepared to address.